 The roles of Chief Experience Officer (CXO) or Chief Customer Officer (COO) have been two of the fastest-growing executive positions for the past decade, but too often these are empty titles.
 The majority of companies do not have anyone who owns their customer experience, who loses sleep over how the company is treating its customers.
 Companies have heads of operations, marketing, accounting, sales, and human resources, but rarely do they have someone in charge of their second biggest asset (after employees).
 That asset is the customer.

-Similarly, executive leaders frequently focus on analyzing their company's P&L to determine where they are overspending and being wasteful and figuring out how to reduce expenses to drive more profit to the bottom line.
-However, once again, the company's biggest expense does not show on your P&L, at least not directly.
+Similarly, executive leaders frequently focus on analyzing their company’s P&L to determine where they are overspending and being wasteful, and to figure out how to reduce expenses to drive more profit to the bottom line.
+However, once again, the company’s biggest expense does not show on your P&L, at least not directly.
 There is no line item for poor customer service, but nothing may have a greater impact on your bottom line than dissatisfied customers.

-It clear that developing a customer-obsessed organization extends well beyond your customer-service team.
+It is clear that developing a customer-obsessed organization extends well beyond your customer service team.
 It must be the responsibility of every single department: HR, training, marketing, support, sales, IT, finance, operations, and, most important, leadership.
 Employee compensation must be as focused on customer retention as it is on customer acquisition.
-A great example of how this might work is the sales commission plan for HubSpot, a sales and marketing software company.

 Companies spend millions creating and advertising their brands, yet each customer’s experience is what truly drives customer perception, retention, and referrals.
 If you take really good care of your existing clients, they will generate more new customers than any advertising campaign ever could.
 Think about what might happen if you reversed your budgets for advertising and customer service.